BlenderEnvironments/4_Sketching_Geometry/README.md

 You will be able to modify your grease pencil after you have created it.

+### 4a Quick Tip Duplicating

+Michael show you a quick tip that is especially useful if you don't have a stylus.

 ### 5 Converting Your Sketch To A Curve

 **In this video (objectives)…**